What is Diabetic Retinopathy?

 In more severe cases of diabetic retinopathy, the low vision eye doctor will refer the patient to a surgeon for a laser treatment (photocoagulation) to seal the leaks of the damaged blood vessels.

-Dr. Mark Rinkov and the entire staff at Low Vision Doctors of Ohio recognize and understand the challenges that accompany vision loss.
-Dr. Mark Rinkov provides the tools needed to fully understand the condition and will work with the patient to determine the next step in improving usable vision.
+Dr. Cursaro and the entire staff at Low Vision Doctors of Ohio recognize and understand the challenges that accompany vision loss.
+Dr. Cursaro provides the tools needed to fully understand the condition and will work with the patient to determine the next step in improving usable vision.
 If you or a loved one have been diagnosed with diabetic retinopathy, call to schedule your appointment today - we're here for you.